Skip to main content

 Storage disks

-To store data in Managed Kubernetes clusters, we recommend using PersistentVolumes (PV) on network volumes.
+For data storage in Managed Kubernetes clusters we recommend using PersistentVolume (PV) on network disks.

-If you installed the CSI driver yourself and created a PV on the local disk, the data will be deleted when you delete the node.
+If you installed the CSI driver yourself and created a PV on the local disk, the data will be deleted when the node is deleted.